equinton/prototypephp/plugins/objetBDD-2.4.2/README.txt

 News
 ====
+Version 2.4.2.1 - 19/05/2014
+	* Correction of a bug within declaration key : if a new attribut is added into the table declaration, all of the fields with this new attribute were considered as a key

 Version 2.4.2 - 17/03/2014
 	* New parameter to getListe function : getListe($order = 0).
 If $order > 0, the list is sorted by $order.